 According to the aforementioned study, conducted for the sixth time, Yucatan continues to be the most peaceful state in Mexico: its rating improved 10 percent compared to last year's MPI and shows continuous improvement in its overall rating.

 The crime rate with violence reduced 45 percent in 2018, and the crime rate related to organized crime fell by half, from 31.2 per 100,000 inhabitants to 14.5.
 The IPM also indicates that Yucatán had the lowest economic impact of violence per person: 10 thousand 808 pesos.

-Similarly, the state recorded the lowest homicide rate of all the states of Mexico in 2018, with 2.52 per 100 thousand inhabitants, however, this statistic grew 17 percent in relation to 2017.
+Similarly, the state recorded the lowest homicide rate of all the states of Mexico in 2018, with 2.52 per 100 thousand inhabitants, however, this statistic grew 17 percent about 2017.

 Although Campeche is the second most peaceful state in Mexico, it is one of those that recorded the greatest deterioration in crime statistics with violence, since those crimes increased by 41 percent.
 It also increased its homicide rate by 6 percent and that of kidnapping and trafficking in persons by 32 percent.
 Of course, the statistics of crimes related to organized crime decreased 35 percent, and that of extortion fell 25 percent.

 Despite insecurity, there is no drop in tourism

 Quintana Roo, one of the five least peaceful entities, reported an increase of 106 percent in homicide cases, 85 percent in incidents with firearms, the rate increased 15 times in three years, and 43 percent in crimes violent.
 Its rating has deteriorated while crimes related to organized crime, homicides, violent incidents, and firearms, as well as murders, have increased.